Maximizing Safety: Essential Tips for Secure AePS Transactions

 Keep Records Safe

-Throughout the complaint process, keep detailed records of everything.
+Throughout the complaint process, maintain detailed records of everything.
 This includes your original transaction receipt, SMS alerts, any complaint numbers you receive from your bank or other authorities, and dates and times of your calls or visits.
 These records will be vital in proving your case and tracking the progress of your complaint.

 General Tips for Digital Payment Security